 The pre-sample pixel architecture is closer to that of a conventional MAPS optical sensor.
 It has in-pixel analogue storage of a reference level, and is shown in figure 5.
 This design was found to perform worse than the pre-shape circuit in initial tests and testing was stopped early on to concentrate on the latter.
-Only pre-shape pixels were implemented in the next version of the sensor.
-Hence although no detailed study of its performance was done, and hence no pre-sample results are shown in the rest of this paper, the design is described here for completeness.
+Therefore, no detailed study of its performance was done, and hence no pre-sample pixel results are shown in the rest of this paper.
+Only pre-shape pixels were implemented in the next version of the sensor, but the pre-sample design is described here for completeness.